-Doctoral applicants to the Rehabilitation Counseling area of specialization are expected to have completed a master’s degree from a CORE or CACREP accredited rehabilitation counseling program.
-They will be encouraged to enroll in new course content areas that were not addressed in their master’s training (e.g., Habilitation Strategies, Substance Abuse).
+Doctoral applicants to the Counselor Education and Supervision (optional rehabilitation and disability specialization) program are expected to have completed a master’s degree from the Council on Rehabilitation Education (CORE) or CACREP accredited rehabilitation counseling program.
+They will be encouraged to enroll in new course content areas that were not addressed in their master’s training.
 Applicants with a master’s degree in counseling, psychology, or other human service field are required to consult with his/her advisor regarding master’s level courses specific to rehabilitation counseling that may need to be completed in addition to the usual doctoral studies.

 Candidates are reviewed according to:

 - Letters of recommendation (minimum of three from former professors and supervisors);